mithila442/DAGR-VQA/README.md

 ## Acknowledgments

-This work was supported by the Department of Computer Science, Texas State University, San Marcos, Texas, United States.
+This research was supported by the Department of Computer Science, Texas State University, San Marcos, Texas, United States.

 ## Contact